 I mean… just look at this.
 We spent at least twenty minutes at this random viewpoint on the side of the road in full-on photo shoot mode.

 Once we actually made it to the top of the hill and the entrance to the Salzburg Fortress, we bought our entrance ticket (which was a few euros cheaper because we had walked up but still provided us the tram ride back down the hill.
 Our knees said thanks.)

 The inside of the Salzburg Fortress really isn’t too exciting, honestly (it’s an old military fortress, not a castle), though it’s worth it to go in just to have a look around.
 Really, the highlight of the Salzburg Fortress (just like the walk to get up to it) is the views.
-You can see out to the mountains and across all of Salzburg and it truly is magical.
+You can see out to the Austrian Alps and across all of Salzburg and it truly is magical.
 And yes, the hills are definitely alive with the sound of music.

 HEAD BACK TO VIENNA